FlappyBob/flappyBlog/content/posts/about.md

----
-title: "About"
-layout: "about"
-url: "en/about"
-summary: about
----

 ## Who am I?

 I am currently a sophomore in New York University, majored in computer science (planned to be an honored track).